Kings Langley: History

 The former Ovaltine Egg Farm was converted into energy-efficient offices which house Renewable Energy Systems.
-The complex incorporates a highly visible 225 kW Vestas V29 wind turbine alongside the M25.
+The complex incorporates a highly visible 225 kW Vestas V29 wind turbine, nicknamed "Lofty" alongside the M25.

 Kings Langley School is the local comprehensive school, situated on Love Lane to the west of the village.

 Kings Langley was also the site of a Waldorf School, the Rudolf Steiner School Kings Langley which closed in 2019.
-This was built on the grounds of the old palace, of which only a small basement part of a pillar remains to be seen.
+This was built on the grounds of the old palace.
 There was a small display cabinet of finds from the palace period in the school entrance foyer.

 The village became twinned with Achiet-le-Grand in France in November 2009, in honour of Christopher Cox from the village who won a Victoria Cross in fighting near Achiet-le-Grand in the First World War.

-Roads
+Transport

+Kings Langley railway station is a stop on the West Coast Main Line.
+London Northwestern Railway operates a regular service between London Euston and Milton Keynes Central.

-The M25, the London orbital motorway, passes just south of the village on an imposing viaduct across the River Gade valley.
+The M25 London Orbital motorway passes just south of the village on an imposing viaduct across the River Gade valley.
 To the north of junction 20 with the A41, a dual-carriageway bypasses Kings Langley and continues to the south of Tring where it flows into the original motorway-standard by-pass.
 The old route through Kings Langley is now classified the A4251.